 Big and Serious Money

 Ok, so here is where the Fine Art Photography world becomes really edgy, and is perhaps the reason why is so hard to define.
 Let’s face it, if this world wasn’t so complex, it would be easily understood.
 Controversial and arguable, some pictures have been hoisted tremendous amounts of serious money in our days, and these are the top five images of this exclusive group.

 Just as common and regular Photography, Fine Art Photography can be broken down to genres and styles.
-Common topics on Fine Art Photography are Landscape, Portrait, Nature and Editorial.
+Common topics on Fine Art Photography are Landscape, Portrait, Nature, and Editorial.
 Artists here use the photographic tools they find best suited for their style.
-This include lenses and cameras, lighting schemes and digital or darkroom manipulation.
-Postprocessing give photographers the final touches for their desired work, and it must not be seen as a foreign step in the workflow of creating pieces of art.
+This includes lenses and cameras, lighting schemes and digital or darkroom manipulation.
+Postprocessing gives photographers the final touches for their desired work, and it must not be seen as a foreign step in the workflow of creating pieces of art.

 The earliest examples of Fine Art Photography were closely attached to painting, here are some examples:

 - The Two Ways of Life – Oscar Gustave Rejlander – 1857

 - Light and Love – Julia Margaret Cameron – 1865